 What are Competition Terms and Conditions?

-Competition Terms and Conditions are the legal terms which define how a competition will be run.
-These terms include who can enter, what the prize is, when the prize will be drawn.
+Competition Terms and Conditions are the legal terms that define how you will run a competition.
+These terms include who can enter, what the prize is and when the prize will be drawn.

-Competitions (also know as trade promotions) are used to promote your business and bring your brand to a wider audience.
+Competitions (also known as trade promotions) are used to promote your business and bring your brand to a wider audience.